“My Letter to You"

 My family showed tremendous courage and trust by sharing their darkest moments with me as I wrote this book.
 In reading our story, perhaps you may find that you recognize characters from your own life in us.
 It is my hope that you have come to see my family as I do: imperfect, brave, resilient, and beautiful.

 In the time since we left Iran, our homeland has became alien to us; historically, it was a tolerant and predominantly peaceful nation.
 In the last 35 years, Iran has weathered the hostage crisis in November 1979, the death of Ayatollah Khomeini, the Iran-Iraq War, and the Green Movement.
 As I write, I am hopeful about the possibility of a reconnection with the wider world.
 But the true spirit of Iran has, in a sense, been lost since the Revolution—lost but not forgotten, like my brother Abdollah.

-Since writing this book, I have moved to New York City, where I am in private practice as a family therapist with a specialty in trauma.
+Since writing this book, I moved to New York City and then to Washington D.C., where I am in private practice as a family therapist with a specialty in trauma.
 My work has taught me how crucial autobiographical storytelling can be to healing, and it has inspired me to branch out.
 My first effort, Glass Houses—an interactive hybrid of theater and therapy—helps audiences to transcend the barriers of experience, identity, and culture to foster growth and connection.

 Starting a new life in a city I love has given me new hope and joy.
 The past is still powerful, but I have emerged from its shadows.
 I was once a little girl who played hide-and-seek in a great hotel.
 Now, I no longer hide.